Ringer247/pdsnd_github/README.md

 10/04/2024

 ### Project Title
-Bikeshare project
+Bikeshares project

 ### Description
-Calculation data for Bikeshares
+Calculation data for Bikeshares for Chicago

 ### Files used
 - new_york_city.csv